-- (1) applicants for unclassified post-baccalaureate standing with no degree or credential objective must submit a transcript from the college or university where the baccalaureate was earned.
-Further, one transcript from other institutions attended is required as necessary so that the university has a complete record of the last 60 semester units attempted prior to enrollment at Fullerton. - (2) applicants for a master's degree or teaching credential, or both, must submit two copies of the transcript from each college or university attended.
+- (1) all applicants must submit a transcript from the college or university where the baccalaureate was earned.
+Further, one transcript from other institutions attended is required as necessary so that the University has a complete record of the last 60 semester units attempted prior to enrollment at Fullerton, as well as all units earned. - (2) applicants for a master's degree or teaching credential, or both, may be required to submit a second copy of the transcript from each college or university attended to the master's degree department and/or the credential office.

 Note: In addition, all students should have a personal set of college transcripts for advising purposes.
-All transcripts must be received directly from the issuing institutions and become official records of the university; such transcripts therefore cannot be returned or reissued.
+All transcripts must be received directly from the issuing institutions and become official records of the University; such transcripts therefore cannot be returned or reissued.
 Foreign language transcripts must be accompanied by certified English translations.

-3. All undergraduate students who have completed fewer than 59 semester or 89 quarter units of transferable work are required to submit scores from either one of two national testing programs before eligibility for admission to the university can be determined.
+3. All undergraduate students who have completed fewer than 60 semester or 90 quarter units of transferable work are required to submit scores from either one of two national testing programs before eligibility for admission to the University can be determined.
 Registration forms and test dates for either test may be obtained from school or college counselors, from the address below, or from campus testing offices.
 For either test, submit the registration form and fee at least one month prior to the test date.

 ACT Address American College Testing Program, Inc. Registration Unit, P.O.
-Box 414 Iowa City, Iowa 52243 319-337-1270 SAT Address
+Box 414 Iowa City, Iowa 52243 319-337-1270

-The College Board (SAT 1)

-Registration Unit, P.O.
-Box 6200

-Princeton, New Jersey 08541
+SAT Address The College Board (SAT 1) Registration Unit, P.O.
+Box 6200 Princeton, New Jersey 08541 609-771-7588

-609-771-7588